Generic Name: factor ix (human) complex (FAK-tor nine)

 Important safety information:

-- LAB TESTS, including blood tests, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use Bebulin VH.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Bebulin VH, discuss with your doctor the benefits and risks of using Bebulin VH during pregnancy.
-It is unknown if Bebulin VH is excreted in breast milk.
-If you are or will be breast-feeding while you are using Bebulin VH, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Bebulin VH while you are pregnant.
+If you are or will be breast-feeding while you are using Bebulin VH, check with your doctor.
+Discuss any possible risks to your baby.